[Note: This post contains major spoilers for Red Dead Redemption and minor spoilers for Red Dead Redemption 2.]

 The player knows that the gang will eventually unravel, but the how and why of this disintegration are a mystery at the outset of RDR2.
 Indeed, it is initially hard to reconcile the solidarity and high spirits of the sprawling, motley Van der Linde gang with its future fate.
 Particularly in the first three chapters of the story, life in their hidden camp seems to reflect Dutch’s repeated assertion that it is not a criminal gang but a found family of rebels, outsiders, and freethinkers.
 Rockstar’s writers take their sweet time crafting this quasi-idyllic picture of outlaw life, one populated by men and women who are beholden to no authority and burdened with no obligations.
 Sometimes, when the morning mist is still clinging to the gang’s cozy little campsite and everyone is smiling and wisecracking, it’s possible to buy into Dutch’s vague yet grand declarations about family and freedom.

 Of course, there are fissures if one looks hard enough, most obviously in the person of volatile gunman Micah Bell, whose slimy demeanor and constant provocations toward Arthur set him up as a threat.
 However, one of the striking achievements of RDR2’s storytelling is that – despite the existence of a future that is literally already written – the fate of the Van der Linde gang never feels inevitable.
 Some of this is attributable to the vast, jaw-dropping richness of the game’s open world, which allows the player to forget the pre-ordained path that looms before them.
 There is simply so much to do and see in RDR2’s abstracted version of the Wild West’s twilight years, it successfully obscures the fact that the narrative will eventually collapse into a kind of singularity.
-The sheer density of RDR2’s fantastically detailed world and all its potential gameplay avenues – the player can without difficulty spend 20 to 30 hours ignoring the main story to hunt wild animals and craft clothing from their pelts, for example – mean that one can easily find distraction from the inescapable end.
+The sheer density of RDR2’s fantastically detailed world and all its potential gameplay avenues mean that one can easily find distraction from the inescapable end.
 (There is an uncomfortably morbid real-world truth in there somewhere.)

-This gameplay-level phenomenon is echoed at the story level.
-Although the specifics depend on the player’s preferences, Arthur devotes a lot of time to tasks that have nothing directly to do with the fraught drama that slowly emerges within the gang’s ranks.
-He collects bounties, roughs up debtors, hijacks stagecoaches, tames wild horses, picks medicinal herbs, and customizes his growing collection of revolvers, rifles, and shotguns.
+Although the specifics depend on the player’s preferences, Arthur can devote an impressive amount time to tasks that have nothing to do with the fraught drama that slowly emerges within the gang’s ranks.
+He collects bounties, roughs up debtors, hijacks stagecoaches, tames wild horses, picks medicinal herbs, hunts animals for pelts, and customizes his growing collection of revolvers, rifles, and shotguns.
 He plays poker and dominoes, gets drunk, takes baths, gets haircuts, and sketches scenes of wild American splendor in his journal.
 There are more dangerous distractions as well, including a ruthless rival gang, ex-Confederate Lost Causers, and unrelenting Pinkerton detectives.

 Arthur is pulled in so many different directions, it is dangerously easy for him to ignore the gnawing doubts in the back of his mind, even as they grow.
 Dutch keeps making the same promises over and over: Just one more job and then the gang can really be free (for real this time).
 The group is forced to relocate a half-dozen times over the course of the game to stay ahead of the law, and each time Dutch assures his faithful flock that this time things will be different.
 He repeatedly insists that he has a master plan but refuses to elaborate, spinning a glittering fantasy in which the whole gang relocates to Australia or Tahiti to live out the rest of their days in peace and comfort, free from the tyranny of governments and robber barons.